 First, ensure your Bluetooth drivers are correct and up-to-date.
 Next, complete the following steps:

 Start Button 🡪 Settings 🡪 Update & Security 🡪 Troubleshoot

 Then select ‘Bluetooth’ under ‘find and fix other problems’ and start the program.
-The software will guide you through and the necessary steps you may need to follow to resolve your issue.
+The software will guide you through the necessary steps you may need to follow to resolve your issue.

-Hold Shift and Option (Alt) Keys while simultaneously clicking the Bluetooth symbol in your menu bar on the top of your screen.
-If the Bluetooth icon is not on your menu, bar, find Bluetooth preferences in the settings menu, and select the box allowing the icon to display on the main menu.
+Hold the Shift and Option (Alt) Keys while simultaneously clicking the Bluetooth symbol in your menu bar on the top of your screen.
+If the Bluetooth icon is not on your menu bar, find Bluetooth preferences in the settings menu, and select the box allowing the icon to display on the main menu.

 Once the symbol has been clicked while holding the Shift and Option modifier keys, you’ll be greeted with an option for Debug.
 Hovering your mouse over the option, click ‘Reset Bluetooth module.’
 Once this task has been completed, restart your computer to confirm these changes.

 If your issues persist after following the above troubleshooting steps, contact the manufacturer of your Bluetooth device- most units come with a great warranty package.
 If it has expired, the manufacturer may be able to guide you through the steps needed to solve your difficulties.

 Any Bluetooth audio device will be long-lasting and fulfill your expectations when used correctly.
 Virtually any issue can be solved, as only a handful of common Bluetooth problems exist.
 Watching out for these causes will ensure a hassle-free and highly enjoyable Bluetooth experience.